Modern Languages (ML)

 Homework:

-Students are expected to spend a minimum of 30 minutes per week on each language on either a reading comprehension and writing task or on learning task.
+Students are expected to spend a minimum of 30 minutes per week on each language on either a reading comprehension and writing task or on a learning task.
 When learning, a student should spend at least 1 session of 10 minutes every other day (at least 3x10 minutes a week) self-quizzing words and verbs from their Knowledge Organiser or online account.
 This ensures beating the forgetting curve because in order to transfer knowledge from the short-term memory to the long-term memory, the ‘little but often’ approach strengthens the brain’s capacity to recall and retrieve.
 We encourage the use of the ‘Look, Cover, Say, Write, Check, Correct’ method on either paper or using online applications, such as Sentence Builders, Quizlet and Memrise.

 Year 7 French